djiauwfar/djiauwfar/README.md

 My name is
 - Indonesian : Farandi Angesti
-- Chinese : Djiauw Chao Chong / 饶超崇
+- Chinese : 饶缶从

-I currently work for PT Barito Integra Teknologi as a Frontend Developer, I also have a Computer Hardware Business with my girlfriend i.e. Explore Valveer Hardware.
+I currently work for PT Barito Integra Teknologi,
+I also have a Computer Hardware Business with my girlfriend i.e. Explore Valveer Hardware.

 Some of my deployed Projects :